darkylmnx/jQuery-Youtube-Url-To-FullScreen-Video-Lightbox/README.md

 You can find both files in **dist/** with the js minified or You can find both files in **src/** with the js' original code

+## Build (only if you want to play around with the code)

+To build just open your console in the folder and run "gulp" after your changes on the files in the **SRC** folder

 ## Usage

 Very simple : target an anchor, apply the plugin.